horseman-97/2020_RealCoding2/README.md

 Minimalist GNU for Windows.
 Provide essential functions of GNU compilers It only has gcc compiler and debugger.
 Therefore, it cannot handle complex command.

+## 20200804

 # How C program executed?

 ![image](/uploads/0082faefd87276c0fd22a125248fa556/image.png)
 1. preprocessing.
+    - The C preprocessor modifies a source file before handing it over to the compiler.

 2. compile source code.
+    - Compiler changes source code's address with assembly and makes link.

+3. Done linking.

+4. Loader brings it to memory.
+    - Allocation.